valhuber/TDD/readme.md

 <figure><img src="https://github.com/valhuber/TDD/blob/main/images/scenario.png?raw=true"></figure>

+For more on TDD, [see here](https://github.com/valhuber/TDD/wiki/Stories-And-Behaviors).

 &nbsp;&nbsp;

 #### Add Custom Service

 While the automatically-created API is a great start, you may uncover a need for a custom service.
-This is easy to add - it's only about 10 lines of Python (`api/customize_api.py`), since the logic (discussed below) is enforced by the underlying data access.
+This is easy to add - it's only about 10 lines of Python (`api/customize_api.py`), since the logic (discussed below) is enforced in the underlying data access.
 For details, [see here](https://github.com/valhuber/ApiLogicServer/blob/main/README.md#api-customization).

 &nbsp;&nbsp;